aryamanak10/Complaint-Management-System/README.md

-# Use-Case Project Report: Data Management for Analytics
+# Complaint Management System

 ## Overview

-This repository contains the project files for the *Use-Case Project Report*, developed as part of the Data Management for Analytics course.
+This repository contains the project files for the *Complaint Management System*, developed as part of the Data Management for Analytics course.
 The project focuses on designing and implementing a database system for a complaint management system, particularly useful for small to medium-sized businesses in regulated industries.

 ## Repository Structure